WDI-SEA/notes/16-react/react-state/lifting-state.md

 ## You do: Also display the fruits that do _not_ match the filter

-* Add another child component to the

-  `FruitContainer` that displays the fruits that do _not_ match the filter value

-  \(this should be all the items that are not in the `fruitsToDisplay` list\).
+> Add another child component to the `FruitContainer`, or update the `List` component that displays the fruits that do _not_ match the filter value (this should be all the items that are not in the `fruitsToDisplay` list\).

 _Hint: Will you need to have a new state?_